reyestech/Hashcat/README.md

 <br />

 ### Wordlists:
-1. Precompiled Lists: Familiarity with widely used wordlists like rockyou.txt, which contain common passwords and phrases that can be used in dictionary attacks.
+1. Precompiled Lists: Familiarity with widely used word lists, such as rockyou.txt, which contain common passwords and phrases that can be used in dictionary attacks.
 2. Wordlist Management: Skills in managing and updating wordlists to ensure they remain relevant and comprehensive, incorporating new and emerging password trends.
-3. Hashcat: Installation and Setup: Proficiency in installing and configuring Hashcat in various environments, including virtual machines and cloud instances, including common commands, options, and flags used for different types of attacks.
+3. Hashcat: Installation and Setup: Proficiency in installing and configuring Hashcat in various environments, including virtual machines and cloud instances, including standard commands, options, and flags used for different types of attacks.

 ![image](https://github.com/user-attachments/assets/4f654418-056c-4e3e-bdbb-68a1062989c3)
 <br />

 ### Cryptography Basics:
-1. Symmetric vs. Asymmetric Encryption: Understanding the differences between these two main types of encryptions and their respective uses.
+1. Symmetric vs. Asymmetric Encryption: Understanding the differences between these two main types of encryption and their respective uses.
 2. Salting: Knowledge of how salts enhance security by adding randomness to hash functions and how to handle salted hashes during cracking attempts.
-3. Key Management: This section provides insights into best practices for key management and how weak critical practices can lead to vulnerabilities.
+3. Key Management: This section offers insights into best practices for key management and how weak critical practices can lead to vulnerabilities.

 ### Operating Systems: